OhanaAlvaro/chrome-extension-vue/README.md

 # Family Cinema Vue Extension

-Note: This project is trying to add the power of Vue to our original Family Cinema plugin.
-Still working progress and not clear if we will get anywhere...

 # API

 A separated component, but key here, is our Family Cinema API.
 So far it's a single php file which receives and `action` together with the necessary data to perform the action.